-12. WORKING WITH VARIABLES
+13. WORKING WITH VARIABLES

 As of version 2.6.13, the SLCDx has supported a limited set of variables with primitive access capabilities.
 As of version 2.7.20, simple printf() like formatting is supported; this allows using variables in formatted output on the SLCDx display or in a line of text sent to one of the serial ports.
+As of version 2.9.38, the number of integer variables (i0-i9) has been increased to a total of 20 (i0-i19).

-12.2.
-User Variables
+13.2 User Variables

 User Variables are available with predefined names which specify their data type, as shown in the table below.
-They are assigned values using the "set" command, and the host can query their values using the "get" command.
+They are assigned values using the "Set Variable" command, and the host can query their values using the "Get Variable" command.
 Their values can also be used as arguments to commands or macros by enclosing their names inside back-tick characters.